yusuf-wadi/mun-ching/README.md

 ### Adding model memory
 - _2:53 PM 8/30/2022_ As when you talk to most people, they tend to remember the last thing you said. <br>
   As such, I am adding memory to this model through way of contextual prompting.
 - _3:14 AM 9/5/2022_ Memory has been added by way of prompt engineering and human ingenuity.
+- _12:01 PM 9/8/2022_ Memory and prompt have been optimized.
+Time for webapp

+### Future Ideas
+from _12:01 PM 9/8/2022_
+- [ ] Make webapp
+- [ ] Figure out a way to finetune and move past full prompt engineering